Ilham-sy/DSA-2040_Practical_Exam_Ilham_152/README.md

 2. Visualization

-The Roll-Up query result was visualized using Matplotlib.
+The Roll-Up query result was visualized using Matplotlib and below is the visualization:

 📌 Sales by Country (Bar Chart):

 ![Sales by Country](data_warehousing/task3_olap/sales_by_country_analysis.png)